abdulbadii/Old-TensorFlow-supporting-python-for-AVX-void-CPU/README.md

    https://www.python.org/ftp/python/3.6.15/Python-3.6.15.tar.xz
    Extract it as directory in the path just explained above, ensure the owner is the user with 755 permission entirely

-6. Enter into it
+6. Enter it and edit file `Modules/mathmodule.c`
-   Edit file `Modules/mathmodule.c`, at the beginning of function `sinpi(double x)` at line 69 or so, insert this preprocessor code line and its closing one:
+   Go down to the beginning of function `sinpi(double x)` at line 69 or so, and insert this preprocessor code line and its closing one:
    ```
    #if !defined(__GLIBC__) || __GLIBC__ < 2 || (__GLIBC__ == 2 && __GLIBC_MINOR__ < 38)